leontofel/server-marketplace-MERN-auth/README.md

 # server

 Back-end for the Leonzon project.
 Made using node.js, express, mongodb atlas and mongoose.
+Auth soon to be implemented.